The Master in Communication of Science and Innovation will be completely online.

 All class sessions will be recorded as a backup in case some students can’t attend due to issues with time zones or internet connectivity.

 Lessons are organized into three weekly modules that will cover different topics through videos, presentations, readings and exercises.
 You can log in to the course and complete activities throughout the week at your own pace, at the times and on the days that are most convenient for you.
 At the end of each course, live events will be scheduled at specific times, to answer the students’ questions.

-We will start a Telegram group to connect with you before the course begins or shortly after to clear up any questions you have about the syllabus or requirements and to enable students to connect among them.
+We will start a chat on Slack to connect with you before the course begins or shortly after to clear up any questions you have about the syllabus or requirements and to enable students to connect among them.